 To understand the impact of storefronts on social networks on SEO as a channel, we just have to look at marketplaces like Etsy, Amazon, Ebay, or Walmart.
 The implementation might be very similar.

-I recently ordered a new coffee kettle from Fellow, which has an Amazon store and its own site.
+I recently ordered a new coffee kettle from Fellow, which has an Amazon store and their own site.
 Fellow.com gets ~60K branded and ~36K non-branded visitors to their site every month.

 Amazon doesn’t have a subdirectory for store names, just amazon.com/stores/page/, but with SEMrush, we can search for a keyword in amazon.com’s URLs and add up the traffic.